Marinette Dupain-Cheng: In other Miraculous media

 Besides the main series, Marinette appears in most Miraculous media.
 She is present in the Christmas special episode, which consists of a musical format.
-Marinette appears in the special episode set in New York City, and she is also present in the special episode that takes place in Shanghai.
-She has been featured in the chibi episodes, in the Tales from Paris episodes, and in the Miraculous Secrets episodes.
-Marinette has appeared in several sequences where she has addressed to the viewers in a direct way, and in a live session sustained on the YouTube account of Disney Channel.
-She has been part of a video clip promoting proper hygiene among children.
-Marinette is a playable character in the Miraculous mobile running game.
+Marinette appears in the special episodes set in New York City, Shanghai, and Paris.
+She is featured in the series of webisodes, including the Miraculous Chibi webisodes, the Tales from Paris webisodes, the Miraculous Secrets webisodes, and the Miraculous: Action webisodes.
+Marinette has appeared in several sequences where she has addressed the viewers in a direct way, and in a live session sustained on the YouTube account of Disney Channel.
+She is part of a video clip promoting proper hygiene among children.

+Marinette has served as an inspiration for the Miraculous Roblox game, and she is also a playable character in the Miraculous mobile running game.
 She appears in comic books inspired by the series; she is present in other types of books based on the show as well.
-Marinette is pictured in the official Miraculous magazine.
-She will appear in a Miraculous musical film titled Ladybug & Cat Noir Awakening, and in a 2D OVA.
-Marinette is also depicted in live stage shows, including during a tour.
+Marinette is also pictured in the official Miraculous magazine.
+She was set to appear in a 2D OVA.
+Marinette has been depicted in live stage shows, including during a tour.

+Marinette is featured in the Miraculous animated musical film, originally titled Ladybug & Cat Noir Awakening and later renamed to Ladybug & Cat Noir: The Movie.